Indian football: PK Banerjee the player had talent like no other

 Banerjee spearheaded the golden generation of Indian football from the mid 1950s to the early 1960s, alongside Chuni Goswami and Tulsidas Balaram.
 Together, they were hailed as the best-attacking trio in Asia and all three were different in their own way.
 While Banerjee was stationed on the right, Balaram was positioned on the opposite flank with Goswami playing inside-left.

-All three played for different clubs – Banerjee (Railways), Goswami (East Bengal), Balaram (Mohun Bagan) – but enjoyed a mutual understanding when they played together for India and Bengal in the Santosh Trophy.
+All three played for different clubs – Banerjee (Railways), Goswami (Mohun Bagan), Balaram (East Bengal) – but enjoyed a mutual understanding when they played together for India and Bengal in the Santosh Trophy.

 “We never had any difference of opinion,” Balaram told Scroll.in.